 The fort encloses a museum now exhibits various belongings of the royals.

 The palace was built by Rao Jodha in 1459.

 Located about 10 kilometres from the city centre or Mehrangarh, Mandore Gardens is another popular highlight.
 The garden contains cenotaphs which are built like traditional Hindu temples, unlike other cenotaphs.
 For architecture and history lovers, this is one of the top places to visit.
 The garden also contains a ruined fort and palace.

 Umaid Bhawan Palace

 Voted as the Best Hotel in the world for many years in a row, Umaid Bhawan Palace is also one of the top places to visit in Jodhpur.
-There is a lot of history associated with it, that makes it a frequent highlight among day-visitors.
+There is a lot of history associated with it, which makes it a frequent highlight among day visitors.

 There were some of the most popular places to visit in Jodhpur.
 Other things to see and do are:

 - Kalyana Lake – for a beautiful sunrise

 - Toorji ka Jhalra – for architecture lovers

 - Balsamand Lake – more sunrise in Jodhpur